use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 You can now e.g. have a contract that utilizes a PSP22 chain extension together with one for random numbers.

-The syntax for chain extensions changed slightly:
+The syntax for chain extension functions changed slightly:

 ```diff
 -#[ink(extension = 0xfecb)]